kernelci/kernelci-core/doc/collection-test-group.rst

     repeated multiple times.
  :query string nfield: The field that should *not* be returned in the response.
 Can be repeated multiple times.
  :query string arch: The platform architecture.
- :query string board: The board where the test suite has been run.
+ :query string board: The board where the test group has been run.
- :query string board_instance: The board instance where the test suite has been run.
+ :query string board_instance: The board instance where the test group has been run.
- :query string boot_id: The ID of the boot report used by the test suite.
+ :query string boot_id: The ID of the boot report used by the test group.
- :query string build_id: The ID of the build report used by the test suite.
+ :query string build_id: The ID of the build report used by the test group.
  :query string created_on: The creation date: accepted formats are ``YYYY-MM-DD`` and ``YYYYMMDD``.
  :query string defconfig: A value of the ``defconfig`` used for the build.
  :query string defconfig_full: A value of the ``defconfig_full`` used for the build.